l0k0ms/log-workshop/workshop/part_2/README.md

 ## Installation

-If the agent from part 1 is still running, stop it with the following command:
+1. If the agent from part 1 is still running, stop it with the [following command][4]: `sudo service datadog-agent stop`

-Then build the flask container:
+2. Go in `/vagrant/workshop/part_2/`

-`docker-compose build`
+3. Build the flask container: `docker-compose build`

 ## Simple flask app
 ### Spawn the flask app